AhruranJ/AhruranJ/README.md

 - 👀 I’m interested in gamedev
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on making projects
-- 📫 How to reach me, my gmail
+- 📫 How to reach me, ahruranj@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: try adding 1.3 + 0.1 to Python, see what happens :D